metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 ## Chiefs @ Patriots

 Trick play by the Patriots for a touchdown - a sliding flea flicker.
 Well done by Josh McDaniels.
 Brady's pass was a bit underthrown too.
 Makes me wonder...

+Chris Jones already working the interior of the Patriots offensive line.
+Him putting the heat on Brady ended a Patriots drive coming off a turnover.

+Once again, Brady underthrowing yet another pass that might have put New England in fringe field-goal range.

+Patriots pass rush is anemic.
+If New England, they may be able to thank Mahomes untimely hand injury for the cheap win.

+Patriots struggling to run this ball.There success has largely come courtesy of the pass.